justinthelaw/arm-assembler/README.md

 - The ARM assembly instruction is a Data Processing or Load/Store operation of the following types:
   - AND, EOR, ORR
   - ADD, SUB
-  - RSB, MOV, MVN, LSL, LSR, ASR, ROR, RRX
+  - RSB, MOV, MVN, LSL, LSR, ASR, ROR
   - MUL, MLA

 ## Design